Williloo/sus1531/README.md

     <td>
       <ul>
         <li>Appropriate use of Javascript data structures (arrays, objects, etc.).</li>
-        <li>Appropriate style as described in section 7.4.</li>
+        <li>Appropriate style as described in section 7.4. and all lecture material</li>
+        <li>Appropriate layout of files and use of modularity to reduce repetition and improve readability.</li>
+        <li>Through comments/naming it is clear what the code is doing via human reading.
+Error messages aren't marked for quality.</li>
         <li>Appropriate application of good software design practices.</li>
         <li>Implementation of persistent state.</li>
+        <li>Appropriate separation of server and implementation logic, as per section 5.1.</li>
       </ul>
       Whilst we look at your group's work as a whole, if we feel that materially unequal contributions occurred between group members we will assess your individual contribution against this criteria.
     </td>
   </tr>
   <tr>